gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a href="javadoc/org/gradle/tooling/model/eclipse/EclipseProject.html#getJavaSourceSettings">`getJavaSourceSettings()`</a> method.
 IDE providers use this method to automatically determine the source language level.
 In turn users won't have to configure that anymore via the Gradle Eclipse plugin.

+### Incremental Java compilation for sources provided via `File` or `DirectoryTree`

+In order to perform incremental Java compilation, Gradle must determine the Class file name from each source file.
+To do so, Gradle infers the source directory roots based on the values supplied to `JavaCompile.source`.

+This release enhances this inference to handle types in addition `SourceDirectorySet`.
+Both `File` and `DirectoryTree` types are now supported for incremental Java compilation.
+This means that sources provided via `project.fileTree('source-dir')` can be compiled incrementally.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.